gopher-fleece/gleece/docs/STEPBYSTEP.md

 gleece
 ```

+By default, it reads the `gleece.config.json` configuration file.
+It generates routers based on the engine specified in `routesConfig->engine`.
+It also generates the OpenAPI specification according to the version set in `openAPIGeneratorConfig->openapi`.

-By default, it will read the `gleece.config.json` configuration and generate the Gin routes and OpenAPI3 specification file into the `dist` directory.
+In this example configuration, it generates `gin` routes and OpenAPI `v3.0.0` specifications, with both outputs in the `dist` directory.

 ## Integrating Generated Routes